 The Hardin-Simmons University Libraries' online catalog and databases are available 24/7 from the university webpage.
 The library's discovery tool Research Roundup simplifies searching by providing a one-step process.
-The library contains approximately 355,463 volumes in hard copy, more than 53,000 e-journals, 259 electronic databases, and subscribes to hundreds of print journals.
-Over 1,800,000 items are included in the Abilene Library Consortium shared catalog of the collections of HSU, Abilene Christian University, McMurry University, Howard Payne University, and the Abilene Public Library.
+HSU libraries provide access to over 530,000 physical items, 45,000 full-text journals, thousands of electronic books, and subscribes to hundreds of print journals.
+Our membership in the Abilene Library Consortium adds access to over 2 million items via a shared catalog of the collections of HSU, Abilene Christian University, McMurry University, Howard Payne University, and the Abilene Public Library.
 A reciprocal agreement among these libraries provides students the use of every collection.
+There are also TexShare resources available from across the state and an interlibrary loan service to request materials from around the world.